 4) Olympic silver medalist

-Unsurprisingly for a player that represented Germany at every youth level from the U16s onwards, Süle was selected in his country's U21 team at the 2016 Olympics in Brazil.
-He played in all six of the team's matches at the tournament and scored his penalty in the shootout in the final they ultimately lost against Brazil.
+Unsurprisingly for a player that represented Germany at every youth level from the U16s onwards, Süle was selected in his country's U21 team at the 2016 Olympics in Rio de Janeiro.
+He played in all six of the team's matches at the tournament and scored his penalty in the shootout in the final they ultimately lost against hosts Brazil.

 6) First Hoffenheim academy graduate to play for Germany

-Turkey's (unavoidable) loss was very much Germany's gain.
-Following his displays at the Olympics in Rio, Joachim Löw handed Süle his senior international debut on 31 August 2016, a 2-0 friendly win over Finland.
+Niklas was born in Frankfurt on 3 September 1995, and just three days shy of 21st birthday, he was making his full Germany debut.
+Following his displays at the Olympics in Rio, then-Germany coach Joachim Löw handed Süle his senior international debut on 31 August 2016 in a 2-0 friendly win over Finland.
 In doing so, Süle became the first player from Hoffenheim's youth academy every to represent Germany at senior level.

-And despite the fierce competition for places at centre-back, he has been a regular ever since and recently became an automatic starter.
+And despite the fierce competition for places at centre-back, he has been a regular ever since and recently became an automatic starter under Hansi Flick.
 Süle scored his maiden international goal in a 3-0 friendly triumph over Russia in November 2018.

 7) Football in the family